-Audit (Site Completion): Environmental Site Inspection and verification of construction activities to EMP
+Audit (Site Completion): Environmental Site Inspection and verification of maintenance activities to MMP

-- Bund: Enclosure under / around a storage facility to contain any spillage - Batch plant: a concrete or plaster mixing facility and associated equipment and materials. - Construction: means the period of the project during which the actual works are carried out, deemed to include site establishment, site preparation, the works, maintenance period and decommissioning. - Construction phase: The construction phase period of a cellular communications Construction site is defined as from the commencement of site establishment up to and including the practical site handover. - Construction site: means the area influenced and affected by the construction activities or under the control of the Contractor often referred to as "the Site". - Construction Supervisor: The person responsible (appointed by the owner) to ensure that the construction is carried out to completion on time, within budged and that the Contractor fulfils his obligations in terms of the EMP. - Contaminated water: means water contaminated by the Contractor's activities, e.g. concrete water and runoff from plant/ personnel wash areas. - Contractor: the principal persons / company and all other sub-contractors involved in the construction of the project. - Contractor's camp: means the designated and suitably demarcated areas on the Site within which all site offices and staff facilities are situated and within which equipment will be stored, for instance, batching plant, crusher plant, sand washing plant, workshop, offices, rest areas, ablution areas, etc., whichever is applicable. - Declaration of understanding: Form that is signed by all contractors involved in the construction works of their understanding and acceptance of the EMP and site-specific additions to the EMP.
+Bund: Enclosure under / around a storage facility to contain any spillage

+Batch plant: a concrete or plaster mixing facility and associated equipment and materials.

+Contaminated water: means water contaminated by the Contractor's activities, e.g. concrete water and runoff from plant/ personnel wash areas.

+Contractor: the principal persons / company and all other sub-contractors involved in the maintenance/construction of the project.

+Contractor's camp: means the designated and suitably demarcated areas on the Site within which all site offices and staff facilities are situated and within which equipment will be stored, for instance, batching plant, crusher plant, sand washing plant, workshop, offices, rest areas, ablution areas, etc., whichever is applicable.

+Declaration of understanding: Form that is signed by all contractors involved in the maintenance works of their understanding and acceptance of the MMP and site-specific additions to the MMP.